openshift-integration/camel-k-example-event-streaming/README.didact.md

 ### Running the User Report System

 The [User Report System](didact://?commandId=vscode.open&projectFilePath=./user-report-system/UserReportSystem.java&newWindow=false&completion=Ok.
-"View the source code"){.didact}  simulates a service that is used to receive user-generated reports on the the system.
+"View the source code"){.didact}  simulates a service that is used to receive user-generated reports on the system.
 It receives events sent by the user and sends them to the AMQ Streams instance.
 To run this component execute the following command:

 ```kamel run user-report-system/UserReportSystem.java model/common/Data.java --name user-report-system```